OneDrive: Interoperability

-Privacy concerns, complete loss of access to data and applications
+Privacy concerns, criticisms

 Data stored on OneDrive is subject to monitoring through technologies like PhotoDNA.
 Any content that is in violation of Microsoft's Code of Conduct is subject to removal, and may lead to temporary or permanent shutdown of the associated Microsoft account.
 Closing an account without pre-notice is in most cases illegal in many jurisdictions, like in Germany.
 This has led to privacy concerns in relation to data stored on OneDrive.
 Microsoft has responded by indicating that "strict internal policies [are] in place to limit access to a user's data", and that advanced mechanisms, such as Microsoft's automated PhotoDNA scanning tool, are utilized to ensure users abide with the Code of Conduct and that their account does not contain files in contravention thereof, such as partial human nudity (including art or drawings), or any online surveys.

-Microsoft provides user data to local law enforcement on request, or when they suspect content that violates law is being stored in a OneDrive account.
+Other critics argue that Microsoft retains the encryption keys, thus being able to decrypt users content at any time.
+The corporation provides user data to local law enforcement on request, or when they suspect content that violates law is being stored in a OneDrive account.

 Microsoft accounts associated with flagged OneDrive content can be suspended without notice.
 Consequently, the account holder will lose access to the data stored in their Microsoft account, such as OneDrive files and Outlook emails, contacts, and calendar.
 There have also been concerns about people who have been automatically flagged losing all their Microsoft account data even after being cleared by local law enforcement.
 In some cases people have been locked out of their online accounts that were using Microsoft's two-factor authentication app, losing their Xbox games library, and being unable to use their Microsoft Office 365 licence.
-Some people using the BitLocker drive encryption software also risk losing their local disk data if the recovery key for their data was stored in OneDrive as per Microsoft's recommendations.
+Some people using the BitLocker drive encryption software also risk losing their local disk data, if the recovery key for their data was stored in OneDrive, as per Microsoft's recommendations.
 It is reported that at least 100 users in Germany have been affected by this up to 2022.